Configuration

 Dashboard API

 The Dashboard API (NestJS, port 3000) is the main backend.
-It handles authentication, session management, message dispatch, webhooks, and the REST API your applications call.
+It handles authentication, session management, message proxying, webhooks, and the REST API your applications call.

 | Variable | Type | Default | Required | Description |